Some frequently asked questions about the Offa’s Dyke Path, Association and Centre

 Q. Can I cycle or ride the National Trail?

-A. Only along short sections.
+A. Only along some very short sections.
 The greater part of the route is on Public Footpaths only, where bicycles and horses are not allowed unless the landowner gives permission.
 For a National Trail which does cater for riders and cyclists try the South Downs Way, the Ridgeway (Western section) or the Pennine Bridleway.
 The Trans Cambrian cycleway also starts from Knighton.

 Q. So when is the best season to walk?